Language Models as Continuous Self-Evolving Data Engineers: Introduction

-To evaluate our method, we conducted iterative fine-tuning on different models and tested their performance in various areas such as scientific reasoning, commonsense reasoning, knowledge understanding, complex tasks, mathematics, and generative diversity.
-We found that even with iterative processing on a small dataset, the average performance of the model across various tasks continues to rise, and individual evaluation metrics either remain stable or show improvement.
-In contrast, continuous Supervised Fine-Tuning (SFT) on the same dataset either leads to no performance improvement or even degradation.
-This demonstrates that our method can consistently provide high-quality data, which is crucial for the continuous enhancement of model intelligence.
+To evaluate our method, we conduct iterative fine-tuning on different models and assess their capabilities in various aspects such as scientific reasoning, commonsense reasoning, knowledge understanding, complex problem-solving, and mathematical reasoning.
+We find that even with iterative processing on a small dataset, the average performance of the model across various tasks continues to rise, and individual evaluation metrics either remain stable or show improvement.
+The experimental results demonstrate \ourmethod's effectiveness in enabling continuous model improvement through autonomous data processing.
+The consistent performance gains across multiple reasoning tasks suggest the potential of this self-evolving approach for advancing model intelligence.
+Importantly, our approach ensures efficient and cost-effective data generation, markedly reducing the reliance on human intervention or external models.
+This autonomous capability represents a crucial step toward developing systems that can potentially surpass human-level performance, contributing valuable insights to the ongoing research in superintelligence.

-\ourmethod represents a valuable exploration towards the path of superintelligence by enabling LLMs to autonomously construct high-quality data.
-By enabling LLMs to autonomously generate, clean, review, and annotate data with preference information, our approach ensures that the data is not only of high quality but also produced quickly and at a lower cost, thereby significantly reducing the need for human or external models intervention.
-Ultimately, our approach not only enhances the performance of LLMs but also sets the stage for the development of systems that can exceed human capabilities, making significant strides towards the realization of superintelligence.

-In summary, our contributions are: (1) We propose \textbf{a new training paradigm} that enables LLMs to autonomously generate, refine, evaluate, and annotate data, which is then used to further train themselves.
-This method substantially cuts down on the time and expense associated with the post-training data preparation phase.
-(2) We demonstrate that \textbf{Lan}guage Models as \textbf{C}ontinuous Self-\textbf{E}volving Data Engineers (\textbf{\ourmethod}), capable of autonomously managing the entire post-training data construction process.
-This capability not only enhances the efficiency of data generation but also ensures high-quality data production.
-(3) We validate the \textbf{effectiveness} of \ourmethod \textbf{across a variety of tasks}, showing that it can continuously improve the performance of the model and maintain high-quality data generation.
+In summary, our contributions are as follows: (1) We propose \textbf{\ourmethod}, \textbf{a novel training paradigm}, which enables LLMs to autonomously generate, clean, review, and annotate data for self-improvement, substantially reducing time and expense in post-training data preparation.
+(2) \ourmethod autonomously manages the entire post-training data construction process, enhancing data generation efficiency and quality while \textbf{boosting model performance across diverse tasks}.
+(3) \ourmethod \textbf{enhances mathematical reasoning}, improving both elementary and advanced tasks as well as multilingual proficiency, despite relying solely on general-purpose data for training data generation.